Argentina v Peru (1978 FIFA World Cup): Controversy

+The final round of Group B games were played on June 21.
+The winner of the group would proceed to the World Cup Final against the winners of Group A. Brazil and Argentina were level on three points, but Brazil had a superior goal difference of +3 compared to +2 for Argentina, so Brazil were top of Group B leading into the final round.

-The game was played on June 21 and it was the last round of Group B of the second phase.
-Argentina came at a disadvantage against Brazil with the same points but with a goal-less difference.
-FIFA ordered that Brazil should play first against Poland and Argentina then against Peru.
-This gave the Argentine team an advantage, knowing in advance how many goals would be needed to reach the final.
-In January, FIFA had resolved in meetings prior to the draw for the venues that Argentina would play its first-round matches and in the event of qualifying, the second phase would always play at 7:15 p.m. while the others, except for the opening match and the final, at 1:00 p.m. and 4:15 p.m.
-Given the few ticket sales abroad, FIFA feared that in those matches where the local team was not involved, there would be low attendance.
-Therefore, if Argentina's matches were played simultaneously with others, the public that did not go to see Argentina on the field, would stay at home and watch the matches on television.
-At the time, no one had filed opposition to this measure.
-West Germany enjoyed a similar benefit in the 1974 FIFA World Cup.
-When it came time for the decisive group matches however, the Brazilians pushed to play their game against Poland at the same time as Argentina against Peru but FIFA objected.
-Its managers argued that it was impossible to change schedules on television.
-Thus Brazil played its game and won 3–1, forcing Argentina to win by a four-goal difference.
-Knowing this, Argentina played in the final round against Peru, who were already out of the World Cup by not reaping any points within the group.
-Minutes before the game, President Jorge Rafael Videla visited the Peruvian locker room accompanied by former American Secretary of State and organizer of Operation Condor, Henry Kissinger and read a message to the players from the Peruvian dictator Francisco Morales Bermúdez on the Argentine-Peruvian brotherhood.
-Argentina finally obtained a historic result of 6–0, defeating Brazil on goal difference and advancing to the final against the Netherlands.
+The Brazil-Poland game was to be played first, with the Argentina-Peru starting nearly three hours later at 7.15pm.
+FIFA had decided prior to the tournament that Argentina would play its first and second round matches at 7:15 p.m. while the other matches, except for the opening match and the final, would be played at either 1:00 p.m. or 4:15 p.m.
+This was because FIFA feared that there would be low attendance at matches not involving Argentina if played simultaneously with Argentina's matches, as most tickets had been bought by locals.
+At the time, no one had opposed this measure, which was also granted to West Germany when they hosted the 1974 FIFA World Cup.

+When it came time for the decisive group matches however, the Brazilians pushed to play their game against Poland at the same time as Argentina v Peru, arguing that by playing second the Argentine team would have an advantage as they would know what result they needed to top the group.
+FIFA objected to Brazil's request, arguing that it was impossible to change schedules on television.
+Thus Brazil played its game first and won 3–1.
+Argentina subsequently started their match against Peru knowing they would need to win by at least four goals against Peru, who were bottom of group B with zero points.
+Minutes before the game, Argentinian President Jorge Rafael Videla visited the Peruvian locker room accompanied by former American Secretary of State and organiser of Operation Condor, Henry Kissinger and read a message to the players from the Peruvian dictator Francisco Morales Bermúdez on the Argentine-Peruvian brotherhood.
+Argentina subsequently won the match 6–0, rising above Brazil in the Group B table on goal difference, and advancing to the final against the Netherlands.